-Small Game Species.
-Species classified as small game typically include resident game birds and mammals that are associated with upland (forest, range, or agricultural) habitats.
+Population and harvest trends for southern species: small game species-Species classified as small game typically include resident game birds and mammals that are associated with upland (forest, range, or agricultural) habitats.
 There is some variation among State wildlife agencies as to which species are managed as small game.
-In this Chapter, quail, grouse, rabbits, and squirrels are considered small game.
+In this chapter, quail, grouse, rabbits, and squirrels are considered small game.
 Few State wildlife agencies monitor small game populations; therefore, the trends reviewed here should be interpreted carefully.

-The populations of gray, red, and fox squirrels have been declining in the South since 1985 (Figure 6).
-Cottontail rabbit populations declined slightly between 1975 and 1980 (Figure 7), but recovered by 1990.
+The populations of gray, red, and fox squirrels have been declining in the South since 1985 (fig. 1.6).
+Cottontail rabbit populations declined slightly between 1975 and 1980 (fig. 1.7), but recovered by 1990.
 One State projects that cottontail rabbit populations may decline by 2045 (Flather and others 1999).